 \subsection{\dataset Baselines}

-Following \citet{Dasigi2021QASPER}, in our \dataset experiments, we use the Longformer-Encoder-Decoder (\led) \cite{beltagy2020longformer} as the baseline architecture for evidence selection and QA on text passages from \dataset. \led uses a modification of the full self-attention in the original Transformer \cite{vaswani2017Transformer} to more efficiently encode longer sequences.
+Following \citet{Dasigi2021QASPER}, in our \dataset experiments, we use the Longformer-Encoder-Decoder (\led) \cite{beltagy2020longformer} as the baseline model for evidence retrieval and QA.
+This model uses a modification of self-attention from the Transformer architecture \cite{vaswani2017Transformer} to encode longer sequences more efficiently.
 To jointly answer questions and decide whether a context is relevant in providing answer evidence, \led optimizes a multi-task objective.
-In addition to answer generation, \led adds a classification head (also known as the \emph{evidence scaffold}) that operates over each paragraph in the input trained with cross-entropy loss to predict binary labels (evidence or non-evidence).
-Since we discard unanswerable questions from \dataset, we train and evaluate \led{-base} with and without evidence scaffolding.
+In addition to answer generation, \led adds a classification head (termed \emph{evidence scaffold}) that operates over each paragraph to predict binary labels (evidence or non-evidence).
+Since we discarded unanswerable questions from \dataset, we retrain \led on the remaining questions and evaluate with and without evidence scaffolding.
 The retrained \led serves as a fairer competitor to \unifiedqa, which was not pretrained on unanswerable questions.